zaczap/bios201/Workshop4/README.md

 ```

-Now lets get the union of all the peaks and merge overlapping peaks.
-First, lets combine the peaks for all our samples into one file and sort the result using the bedtools sort command:
+Now let's get the union of all the peaks and merge overlapping peaks.
+First, let's combine the peaks for all our samples into one file and sort the result using the bedtools sort command:

 ```
 cat *.narrowPeak | bedtools sort -i stdin > all_peaks.bed